betheden/hebrew-grammar/content/adjective.rst

 .. _adjective-predicative:

-Predicative adjectives are adjectives that describes a noun using :ref:`verb-linking-verbs`.
+Predicative adjectives are adjectives that describe nouns using :ref:`verb-linking-verbs`.
 Often the linking verb is not present in the Hebrew text and must be supplied when translating into English.
 Like attributive adjectives, a predicative adjective usually has the same form as the noun it